Skip to content

 If you’re planning to buy a home in the East Bay in the near future, you should know that it’s a highly competitive real estate market.
 In fact, portions of Alameda and Contra Costa counties are among the most competitive housing markets in the U.S.

-There’s also a lot of demand for homes in the East Bay housing market, particularly in the coastal cities near the San Francisco Bay’s eastern shore.
+Housing market inventory in the East Bay has been tight for years.
+At the same time, there’s a lot of demand for homes in this area, particularly the coastal cities near the San Francisco Bay’s eastern shore.

-When you combine these two factors—strong inventory and tight supply conditions—you have end up with a highly competitive real estate market.
+When you combine these two factors—strong demand and tight supply conditions—you have end up with a highly competitive real estate market.
 And that’s exactly what you’ll find when buying a home in the East Bay.

-Here are some ways to increase your chance for success when buying a home in the East Bay real estate market:
+Here are some ways to increase your chance for success when navigating the market:

 1. Conduct extensive price research for your target areas.

-Fortunately, you can find this kind of information online.
-Start by looking at websites like Zillow and Realtor.com.
 Focus on sale prices rather than list prices.
 Sale prices will give you better insight into what you can actually afford, based on current market conditions.

 2. Look into jumbo mortgage financing.